Deadlines and Escalations in Workflows

 2. Right-click on the desired state and select Edit State.

-3. In the new dialog, select the Deadline/Escalation tab.
+3. In the State Editor dialog, select the Deadline/Escalation tab.

-Once selected, the dialog to set the frequency to monitor deadlines displays.
+1. On the 'Deadline monitoring' dialog, set the frequency to monitor deadlines.

 This background process (BGP), which can be scheduled to run at specific intervals, can be started from any Setup Group in System Setup that can hold workflow objects and applies to all workflows.